 Belladonna - ergotamine - phenobarbital

 This medication is combination of belladonna, ergotamine, and phenobarbital (Bellergal® Spacetabs); it is not a hormone.
 It contains 3 active ingredients, which work by relieving anxiety and counteracting the expansion of the blood vessels that's associated with hot flashes.
-It is available as tablets that are taken twice daily, and may cause dry mouth, constipation, and drowsiness.
+It is available as tablets that are taken twice daily, and may cause dizziness, dry mouth, constipation, and drowsiness.
 It may affect or be affected by HIV medications, certain migraine medications, and certain anti-infective medications.

 It's best to talk to your doctor regularly about how you're feeling to determine if you need to continue to take medications.
 Don't stop treatment on your own.